skyv04/drafted-blog-posts/cyclecloud-flex-ib/index.md

 chmod 600 ~/.ssh/cyclecloud.pem
 ```

-5 - Importing the SLURM template to leverage CycleCloud `StandAlone` allocation method:
+5 - Import the SLURM template to leverage CycleCloud `StandAlone` allocation method:

 This will scale out the cluster inside of a Virtual Machine Scale Set (VMSS) in Flexible orchestration mode with InfiniBand connectivity.